Bayesian Inference#

 provided to the .pymc call through the observations argument, which

-takes a list of reno.ops.Observation instance.
+takes a list of reno.ops.Observation instances.
 These effectively

 define a normal likelihood function around a metric, with specified observed